-We pass this morning through the Grumeti Reserve en route to Ikoma Gate where we enter The Serengeti in our overland truck for game drives.
+We pass this morning through the Grumeti Reserve en route to Ikoma Gate.
+We enter The Serengeti in our overland truck by lunchtime, travelling slowly as we game drive across these famous grass plains.

 The famous migration regularly passes this area year in, year out in search of fresh grazing anytime from late April through to August.
+And here as well the big cats - lion, leopard and cheetah pursue the vast migratory herds of wildebeest, gazelle and zebra.